icgrp/ese532_handouts/_sources/hw2/walk_through.md

 std::cout << "Average latency of each loop iteration is: " << total_time.avg_latency() << " ns." << std::endl;

 ```
-Recompile the program using `make` and run `./rendering`.
-You should see results similar to the following:
+When we compile the program using `make` and run `./rendering`, you should see results similar to the following:
 ```
 [ec2-user@ip-172-31-40-51 hw2_profiling_tutorial]$ ./rendering
 3D Rendering Application